JPatrick9793/Udacity_Linux_Server_Project/README.md

 This repo also contains the necessary requirements.txt file which has all of the packages used in this app.
 Here is a link to the <a href="https://github.com/JPatrick9793/Udacity_Catalog_2_Ubuntu/blob/master/requirements.txt" target="_blank">requirements.txt</a> file contained within the aforementioned repo.

 ### Third-Party Resources
-* <a href="http://www.bogotobogo.com/python/Flask/Python_Flask_HelloWorld_App_with_Apache_WSGI_Ubuntu14.php">Here</a> Is a nice article by K Hong where he configures an apache2 server to run a simple Flask app which just outputs "Hello, Flask!".
+* [Here](http://www.bogotobogo.com/python/Flask/Python_Flask_HelloWorld_App_with_Apache_WSGI_Ubuntu14.php) Is a nice article by K Hong where he configures an apache2 server to run a simple Flask app which just outputs "Hello, Flask!".
 * <a href="http://flask.pocoo.org/docs/0.12/">Here</a> Here is a link to Flask's documentation
 * <a href="http://flask.pocoo.org/docs/0.12/deploying/mod_wsgi/">Here</a> is a link to the specific section of the Flask documentation which refers to deploying using mod_wsgi.
 * <a href="https://realpython.com/blog/python/flask-by-example-part-2-postgres-sqlalchemy-and-alembic/">Here</a> is an article by RealPython which walks through setting up a Flask app that calculates word-frequency pairs based on the text from a given URL.